 “Microservices-Based Architecture is a simple concept: it advocates creating a system from a collection of small, isolated services, each of which owns their data, and is independently isolated, scalable and resilient to failure.”

-I am not saying that the definition is perfect however I liked it because it focuses on scalability and resilience.
+I am not saying that the definition is perfect, however I like it because it focuses on scalability and resilience.
 The last few services I built lately had to be able to handle a high load.
 This meant that the service had to be scalable and resilient.
 We build the APIs on the Openshift platform using apache camel (Fuse) as framework.
 Because of the stateless implementation and the ability of Openshift to ramp up containers with great ease it scales perfectly.
 However the problem of scalability and responsiveness under high load got me looking for other ways of building similar interfaces.
-While doing my research I found the term “reactive microservices” and “reactive programming”.
+While doing my research I found the terms “reactive microservices” and “reactive programming”.

 What is reactive programming?
 I found a nice page explaining “reactive programming” to my liking: link